 Sugar is the most expensive commodity in slush concentrate, so if you find a product at a considerably cheaper price, you will probably be buying a cheaply produced, lower sugar concentrate.

 The maximum water to syrup ratio that can be produced is 7 to 1, however at these levels it’s difficult to guarantee the correct freezing results due to the amount of sugar that is required to achieve such results, more about this later.
 We believe the optimum ratio is 6 to 1, a ratio that is more expensive to produce than lower syrup ratios such as 5 to 1.
 You’ll also benefit from a higher yeild with a ratio of 6 to 1 verses lower ratios, meaning the slush concentrate will go further.

-We export our Mr Slush syrups to over 20 countries, from most European counties to as far afield as Africa and Russia.
+We export our Mr Slush syrups to over 20 countries.